yucheng1992/CSCI-GA.3033.2015.recitation/README.md

 ### Part 2 - Excercises
 We will look at solutions for the following excercises during the class.

-- Complete the excercises in sum.go and duplicate.go in this repository.
+- Complete the problems in the "sum.go" and "duplicate.go" files in this repository.
 For the sum.go problem, try to implement using channels and without.
 Which one is more elegant?

 - Look at the code for lab1 and write a function that prints the names of the registered workers periodically (every n seconds).

 Run the files with the following: